 Difficulties in examining and testing equipment during the pandemic

-Difficulties associated with the lockdown may have resulted in equipment being operated without a current thorough examination and testing or being non-operational for a prolonged period.
-In these circumstances, dutyholders should contact their competent person and arrange for thorough examination and testing at the earliest practicable opportunity.
+Difficulties associated with the lockdown may have resulted in equipment being operated without current thorough examination and testing or having been non-operational for a prolonged period.
+In these circumstances, dutyholders should have since contacted their competent person to arrange for thorough examination and testing at the earliest practicable opportunity.

 As required by previous guidance, the dutyholder should have records in place specifying how equipment was maintained in a safe condition during lockdown.
 These records must be provided to the competent person for review, as they may influence the depth and content of any subsequent thorough examination and testing.